eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 - eosio.token.wasm (optional, if you want to test token econonmy)
 - eosio.system.wasm (optional, if you want to test resources, RAM, ... etc)

-Compiled EVM contracts from this repo (see https://github.com/eosnetworkfoundation/TrustEVM/blob/main/docs/compilation_and_testing_guide.md)
+Compiled EVM contracts in DEBUG mode, from this repo (see https://github.com/eosnetworkfoundation/TrustEVM/blob/main/docs/compilation_and_testing_guide.md)
 - evm_runtime.wasm
+- evm_runtime.abi
+<b> Ensure action "setbal" exists in evm_runtime.abi <b/>

 Compiled binaries from this repo
 - trustevm-node: (silkworm node process that receive data from the main Antelope chain and convert to the EVM chain)